TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 [04-30-98; 16.19.2.12 NMAC - Rn, 16 NMAC 19.2.12, 03-30-02; A, 06-08-16]

-16.19.2.13 PHOTO REQUIRED: Each applicant for licensure shall furnish two permanent photographs, head and shoulders only, approximately 3 x 4 inches and signed and dated on the back.
+16.19.2.13 PHOTO REQUIRED: Each applicant for licensure shall furnish a current photograph, head and shoulders only, approximately 3 x 4 inches.

 16.19.2.14 REINSTATEMENT EXAMINATIONS:

-A. The board may require an applicant for reinstatement of licensure, for any reason, including revocation, to make a passing score on any combination of the NAPLEX and MPJE, or the pharmacist assessment remediation evaluation (PARE) or both.
+A. The board may require an applicant for reinstatement of licensure, for any reason, including revocation, to make a passing score on any combination of the NAPLEX and MPJE.

-B. The criteria for passing these examinations shall be the same as required by this regulation or as required by the NABP.
+B. The criteria for passing these examinations shall be the same as required by this regulation.

-C. If a pharmacist has not been active in the area of pharmacy practice for greater than one year but less than six years, the pharmacist candidate shall complete the following:
+C. If a pharmacist has not been active in the area of pharmacy practice for greater than two years but less than six years, the pharmacist candidate shall complete the following:

 (1) submit renewal form;